 |Paw Patrol Character Art Tote||Dinosaur Paint Your Own Coin Bank||Panda Carry and Go Art Kit||Dr. Seuss Coloring Book|

-If you or your child enjoys art, there are so many ways to have fun!
+If you or your child enjoys art, there are so many ways to have indoor fun!
 There are plenty of art kits that allow you to paint your own toys and piggy banks, as well as art kits that have the whole spectrum of art tools from paint to crayons, colored pencils and more.
 If you already have a drawer full of art supplies, a new coloring book or two is always nice to have if you're looking for something different to color.
-Even adults can get in on the action with adult coloring books that feature more complicated line drawings or poster-sized coloring pages.
+Even adults can get in on the fun of rainy day crafts with adult coloring books that feature more complicated line drawings or poster-sized coloring pages.

 6. Play Pretend with Dress-Up Costumes